-That first orienteering event in Swindale took place through a downpour.
-The next event, at Simpson Ground , was on a beautiful day, although I heard competitors complaining: horrible, too much grot.
-They were in plantation with brashings.
+Swindale orienteering took place through a downpour.
+The next event, at Simpson Ground , was on a beautiful day, although I heard competitors complaining, 'horrible, too much grot.'
+They meant plantation with brashings.
 I was out in the open with flowers and butterflies.
-There are rare occasions when the light is perfect for photographing butterflies and you can hardly go wrong.
-Knapweed attracted a brood of small skipper and I was eager to improve images I’d recently taken at Smardale.
-I had recently seen them at Smardale and hoped to improve my photographs
+The light was perfect for photographing butterflies.
+Knapweed attracted a brood of small skipper and I was eager to improve images I’d recently taken at Smardale

 After flowers, came a butterfly extravaganza.
 The small skipper is distinctive in the way it holds its wings when feeding.

 Jan Wiltshire is a nature writer living in Cumbria.
 She also explores islands and coast and the wildlife experience.
 (See Home and My Books.)